quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Completion

-The new address is not considered valid until a PATH_RESPONSE frame containing the same payload is received, even if the packet containing the PATH_CHALLENGE frame is acknowledged.
+A new address is considered valid when a PATH_RESPONSE frame is received containing data that was sent in a previous PATH_CHALLENGE.
+Receipt of an acknowledgment for a packet containing a PATH_CHALLENGE frame is not adequate validation, since the acknowledgment can be spoofed by a malicious client.

-The PATH_RESPONSE frame MUST be received from the same remote address to which the corresponding PATH_CHALLENGE was sent.
+For path validation to be successful, a PATH_RESPONSE frame MUST be received from the same remote address to which the corresponding PATH_CHALLENGE was sent.
 If a PATH_RESPONSE frame is received from a different remote address than the one to which the PATH_CHALLENGE was sent, path validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.

-The PATH_RESPONSE frame MUST be received on the same local address from which the corresponding PATH_CHALLENGE was sent.
+Additionally, the PATH_RESPONSE frame MUST be received on the same local address from which the corresponding PATH_CHALLENGE was sent.
 If a PATH_RESPONSE frame is received on a different local address than the one from which the PATH_CHALLENGE was sent, path validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.
 Thus, the endpoint considers the path to be valid when a PATH_RESPONSE frame is received on the same path with the same payload as the PATH_CHALLENGE frame.

 #### Abandonment

-The endpoint SHOULD abandon path validation after sending some number of PATH_CHALLENGE frames or after some time has passed.
+An endpoint SHOULD abandon path validation after sending some number of PATH_CHALLENGE frames or after some time has passed.
 When setting this timer, implementations are cautioned that the new path could have a longer round-trip time than the original.
 Again, to avoid excessive network load, an endpoint